twissandra/twissandra/README.md

 ### Install and configure Cassandra

-Follow the instructions for [http://wiki.apache.org/cassandra/GettingStarted](installing and setting up Cassandra).
+Follow the instructions for [installing and setting up Cassandra](http://wiki.apache.org/cassandra/GettingStarted).

 And then make sure Cassandra is running: